AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-16a.md

 # Modelo 16A {#template-16a}

-Clique com o botão direito do mouse em [baixar Modelo 16A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-16a.html)
+Clique com o botão direito do mouse em para [modelo de download 16A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-16a.html)

 ![](assets/image2015-8-14-10-3a19-3a21.png)